Bee-Lab/BeelabTagBundle/Resources/doc/index.md

 ### 5. Javascript enhancement

-If you want to enhance user experience with a bit of Javascript/AJAX, read this [small cookbook](javascript.md) or [simple javascript](simple-javascript.md).
+If you want to enhance user experience with a bit of Javascript/AJAX, read this [small cookbook](javascript.md).

 Here is a sneak preview of what you'll get.